 In the selection box choose a host tag group.

 Click Add tag condition — an entry for this group will then be added.

 Select is or is not.

-You can also use the Labels for conditions in rules.
-Include conditions with Add label condition — choose either has or has not to formulate a positive or negative condition, and then enter the label in the usual form key`:`value.
-Please pay attention to the exact spelling here, and case-sensitivity where applicable — otherwise the condition will not work correctly.
+You can also use the labels for conditions in rules.
+Include conditions with Add label condition — choose either has or has not to formulate a positive or negative condition, and then enter the label in the usual form key:value.
+Pay attention to the exact spelling including case-sensitivity here — otherwise the condition will not work correctly.

 This type of condition is intended for exception rules.
 Here you can list one or more host names.
 The rule will apply only to these hosts.
-Please note that if you check the Specify explicit host names box but enter no hosts, then the rule will be completely ineffective.
+Note that if you check the Explicit hosts box but enter no hosts, then the rule will be completely ineffective.

-Important: all host names entered here will be checked for exact congruence.
-Checkmk is fundamentally case-sensitive!
+Important: All host names entered here will be checked for exact congruence.
+Checkmk is fundamentally case-sensitive in host names!

-You can change this behaviour to regular expressions by prefixing host names with a tilde (
+You can change this behavior to regular expressions by prefixing host names with a tilde (

 In this case, as always in the Setup: